Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

           attach to this instance.
 These disks must be provisioned before creating the storage cluster.
         * (required) `filesystem` is the filesystem to use.
-Valid values are `btrfs`, `ext4`, `ext3` and `ext2`. `btrfs` is generally stable for RAID-0, with better features and data integrity protection. `btrfs` also allows for RAID-0 expansion and is the only filesystem compatible with the `fs cluster expand` command.
+Valid values are `btrfs`, `ext4`, `ext3`, `ext2`, and `xfs`. `btrfs` is generally stable for RAID-0, with many features, data integrity protection and also allows for direct RAID-0 expansion. `xfs` is a high performance, stable and proven option.
         * (optional for single disk, required for multiple disks) `raid_level` is the RAID level to apply to the disks in the `disk_array`.
 The only valid value for multiple disks is `0`.
-Note that if you wish to expand the number of disks in the array in the future, you must use `btrfs` as the filesystem.
 At least two disks per virtual machine are required for RAID-0.
+Note that if you wish to expand the number of disks in the array in the future, it is strongly recommended to use `btrfs` as the filesystem.
 * (optional) `prometheus` properties are to control if collectors for metrics to export to [Prometheus](https://prometheus.io/) monitoring are enabled.
 Note that all exporters do not have their ports exposed to the internet by